haydenratliff/haydenratliff.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm pursuing a [Master's of Business Analytics](https://mitsloan.mit.edu/master-of-business-analytics/explore-program) at MIT, a Data Science degree focused on practical applications of ML, AI, and Optimization.
+Right now, I'm pursuing a [Master's of Business Analytics](https://mitsloan.mit.edu/master-of-business-analytics/explore-program) at MIT, a Data Science degree focused on practical applications of ML, AI, and Optimization.
 At MIT, I've conducted research advised by Prof. [Dimitris Bertsimas](https://www.dbertsim.mit.edu/) and worked for Lineage Logistics and Pfizer.

 On the personal side, I've played collegiate Ultimate Frisbee for the past five years, and am an avid hiker and fisherman.

 What's Next?
 ======

 I'm excited to be graduating from MIT in August 2024.
-Currently, I'm seeking a Data Science or ML role in the Washington, DC area for fall 2024.
+Currently, I'm seeking a Data Science or ML role for fall 2024.
 If you'd like to get in contact, please reach out to me at [hratliff@mit.edu](mailto:hratliff@mit.edu).

 News
 ======